Home 9 Big Cats 9 Big Cats Biological Classification

 • Carnivora Order (meat-eaters)

-• Feliformia subOrder (cat-like)
+• Feliformia suborder (cat-like)

 • Felidae Family (cats)

-There are two Felidae subfamilies: Pantherinae and Felinae.
-You can find big cats in both subfamilies.
-Members of the Felinae family can purr but not roar.
+Within the Felidae family, there are two subfamilies: Pantherinae and Felinae.
 It is believed that the Pantherinae and Felinae separated from a common ancestor around 11.5 million years ago.

 The Pantherinae subfamily

-Lions, tigers, jaguars, leopards and snow leopards (as of 2017) are members of the Panthera genus.
-Clouded leopards and Sunda clouded leopards are members of the Neoflis genus.
+Lions, tigers, jaguars, leopards, and snow leopards are members of the Panthera genus.

 The Felinae subfamily

 A species is an even smaller group of animals within a genus that can interbreed and produce offspring.
-Lions, tigers, jaguars, snow leopards, leopards, clouded leopards, Sunda clouded leopards, cheetahs and cougars are all different species.
+Lions, tigers, jaguars, snow leopards, leopards, clouded leopards, Sunda clouded leopards, cheetahs, and cougars are all different species.

 Big Cat Classification List